Physician Career Growth & Nonclinical Paths

 Approach career change strategically across three domains:

-- Financial planning: Financial planning is ultimately about security.
-Before making a big change assess your income, maintain insurance coverage, build a savings cushion, and consult a financial advisor.
+- Financial planning: Assess your income, maintain insurance coverage, build a savings cushion, and consult a financial advisor who understands physician compensation before making a major change.

-- Personal planning: Nurture social connections outside medicine, protect your mental health, cultivate interests beyond your professional identity, and consider family dynamics.
+- Personal planning: Nurture social connections outside medicine, protect your mental health, cultivate interests beyond your professional identity, and consider family dynamics in any transition plan.

 - Professional planning: Evaluate your transferable skills, embrace your evolving professional identity, expand your network, and decide whether to maintain licensure or pursue new certifications.